 It’s important to note that even at the best of times, this surf-fed pool can be treacherous.
 In winter, it’s especially dangerous.
 Large waves rush in and fill the Bath with churning whitewater.
 Anyone sitting in the Bath would be 1. seriously injured 2. washed away 3. drowned.
 A nearby plaque keeps track of the body count, as a quiet warning in case you didn’t think the waves looked so bad.
 You’ve been warned.

+Kauai is a natural paradise filled with adventurous activities.
 If you don’t mind a little sweat, the Na Pali Coast State Park is world-famous for hikes of varying length and difficulty.
 Older kids and adults may enjoy hiking a portion of a trail from Ke’e Beach on the north shore, or planning a longer, overnight hike if you’re properly equipped.
 Good footwear, equipment and water supplies are very important.
 Don’t attempt a Na Pali hike in your flip flops.
-Read: packing tips for your trip to Kauai.

 Tropical flowers and animals like sea turtles and monk seals make Kauai a vibrant and beautiful place to enjoy nature.
 The warm trade winds smell like flowers and pineapple.
 If you purchase a handmade lei at a luau, you’ll enjoy the wonderful plumeria scent for days.

 8. Check out the Spouting Horn

 The Spouting Horn blowhole is just a 20 minute drive from the main resort area of Poipu on the south shore.
 The spout and resulting ‘horn-like’ sound is the vestige of an ancient lava tube.
 It channels crashing waves to spout up through this hole.
 The hiss and roar has a history in Hawaiian legend and involves a trapped lizard named Kaikapu.

 Every Hawaiian Island features luaus, so it’s not Kauai-specific.
 But for me, my very first luau after decades of visiting the Islands took place on Poipu Beach at the Sheraton Kauai resort.
 The beachfront Auli’i Luau was a wonderful evening of music, culture and food.
 Our kids in particular enjoyed the show, especially the dancing and fire-juggling.